conda-forge/conda-forge.github.io/src/maintainer/maintainer_faq.rst

 .. _mfaq_package_submit:

-:ref:`(Q) <mfaq_package_submit>` **Is it necessary for me to be an upstream maintainer of the package I submit to Conda-forge?**
+:ref:`(Q) <mfaq_package_submit>` **Is it necessary for me to be an upstream maintainer of the package I submit to conda-forge?**

-  Everybody can submit a package to Conda-forge, irrespective of whether they maintain the upstream version or not.
+  Everybody can submit a package to conda-forge, irrespective of whether they maintain the upstream version or not.
 Additionally, it’s not required but considered good practice to inform the upstream of a new package and invite them to be maintainers as well.

 .. _mfaq_libGL_so_1: